velsmika/ICT4D/README.md

 Access to Market: The application provides farmers access to a broader market.
 Certification Services: Offered by the certification agencies to ensure seed quality (planned for future implementation).
 Technical Support and Updates: Provided by the application creators to maintain the system functionality.
---ADD TEXT HERE--
+Money: payed by the farmers to allow the application to exist and be maintained.

 MARKET SEGMENT:
 The primary target market segment: Farmers in Rural Mali, includes those in isolated communities.
 Potential Expansion to Other Regions: Future market segments as the application grows.

 CONNECTIONS AND INTERACTIONS:
-Farmers: Direct interactions with each other and the application for listing, searching, and exchanging seeds.
+Farmers: Direct interactions with each other and the application.
+Direct interaction with the certification agencies.
+Indirect interaction with the developers.
 Application Creators and Farmers: Continuous interaction for feedback, updates, and support.
---ADD TEXT HERE--
+Direct interaction with the application.
+Indirect interaction with the farmers. certification agency: Direct interaction with the farmers.
+Passive interaction with the application, that refers farmers more easily to the agencies.